 ((A.)) 1.
 Establishment of ((F))fire ((L))lanes.
 Fire lanes in conformance with this code shall be established by the ((King County)) fire marshal ((or designee,)) and shall be referred to as designated fire lanes in this section.

 ((B.)) 2.
 Definition of ((F))fire ((L))lanes.
-The area within any public right of way, easement((,)) or on private property designated for the purpose of permitting fire trucks and other fire fighting or emergency equipment to use, travel upon((,)) and park.
+The area within any public right of way, easement((,)) or on private property designated for the purpose of ((permitting)) allowing fire trucks and other fire fighting or emergency equipment to use, travel upon((,)) and park.

 ((C.)) 3.
 Marking of ((F))fire ((L))lanes.
 All designated fire lanes shall be clearly marked ((in the following manner)) as follows: